SpaceinvaderOne/DataCenter_Unraid_Installer/README.md

 1. **Request USB Flash Drive Installation**: Contact your data center support to have a USB flash drive installed in your server if not already present.

-2. **Install Ubuntu Server**: Use the data center's control panel (e.g., Hetzner's Robot  Console) to install Ubuntu Server.
-Ensure that you enable SSH during the installation process.
+2. **Run Rescue System or Ubuntu**: Use the data center's control panel (e.g., Hetzner's Robot  Console) to run the recuse system os, or alternatively install Ubuntu Server.
+Connect by SSH

 3.  **Download and Prepare the Script**: You will need `curl` installed to download the script directly to your server: